Guide to Proper Flatbed Load Securement

 What is Proper Load Securement

-The goal of securing loads on trailers is to prevent the load from shifting during transit, which can cause damage to both the truck and its contents.
+The goal of securing loads on trailers is to prevent the load from shifting during transit, which can damage both the truck and its contents.
 If you’re transporting sensitive goods—such as chemicals or food—it’s even more important that your cargo stays safe.
 You don’t want to pose a threat to anyone on the road from a securement mistake that could have been avoided.

 Flatbed Securement Guidelines and Regulations